devtut/generate/docs/python/math-module.md

 ```
 type(cmath.pi)
-# Out: &lt;class 'float'&gt;
+# Out: <class 'float'>

 ```

 The `cmath` module also provides complex versions of `isinf`, and (for Python 3.2+) `isfinite`.
-See "[Infinity and NaN](http://web.archive.org/web/20170326073908/http://stackoverflow.com/documentation/python/230/math-module/3973/infinity-and-nan-not-a-number)".
+See &quot;[Infinity and NaN](http://stackoverflow.com/documentation/python/230/math-module/3973/infinity-and-nan-not-a-number)&quot;.
 A complex number is considered infinite if either its real part or its imaginary part is infinite.

 ```
 cmath.isinf(complex(float('inf'), 0.0))